SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_GitHub_From_Code_To_Product.md

 uid: CICD_Tutorial_GitHub_Code_To_Product
 ---

-# Going from Code to Product in GitHub
+# Going from code to product in GitHub

-In this tutorial, you'll learn how to develop, (pre-)release, and optionally deploy any supported DataMiner artifact with a CI/CD pipeline specifically in GitHub.
+In this tutorial, you will learn how to develop, (pre-)release, and optionally deploy any supported DataMiner artifact with a CI/CD pipeline specifically in GitHub.
 These processes follow the same quality standards that developers within Skyline Communications adhere to.

-If you're interested in learning how to set up CI/CD in different technologies, such as Jenkins, GitLab, Concourse, Azure DevOps, etc., take a look at the [Setting up a basic CI/CD for connectors](xref:CICD_Tutorial_Connector) tutorial.
+If you are interested in learning how to set up CI/CD in different technologies, such as Jenkins, GitLab, Concourse, Azure DevOps, etc., take a look at the [Setting up basic CI/CD for connectors](xref:CICD_Tutorial_Connector) tutorial.

 This CI/CD pipeline will ensure strict quality standards, provide you with an item registered in your private catalog, and give you the ability to deploy automatically.

 Expected duration: 10 minutes.

-## Private versus Public Code
+## Private versus public code

-Both SonarCloud and GitHub require paid licenses to fully support Private GitHub Repositories.
-For this tutorial, it's recommended to create a Public Repository.
+Both SonarCloud and GitHub require paid licenses to fully support private GitHub repositories.
+For this tutorial, we recommend creating a public repository.

-For real-world scenarios, you'll likely require at least a paid SonarCloud license to work with Private GitHub Repositories.
-A free GitHub version can still be used for Private Repositories, but it will slightly change the tutorial below.
+For real-world scenarios, you will likely need at least a paid SonarCloud license to work with private GitHub repositories.
+A free GitHub version can still be used for private repositories, but it will slightly change the tutorial below.

 ## Prerequisites